Complete Guide on Test-Driven Development

 JMeter:

-Apache JMeter might be used for test performance both on dynamic, static resources and dynamic web applications, particularly for performance/load testing.
-It is advantageous for the stimulation of heavy load on an object, network, server or server for testing its strength and analyzing overall performance under varied load types.
+Apache JMeter might be used to test performance on dynamic, static resources and dynamic web applications, particularly for performance/load testing.
+It is advantageous for stimulating heavy load on an object, network, server, or server to test its strength and analyze overall performance under varied load types.

 Rspec: